thefinalbit/tech-troubleshooting-log/System-Errors/how-to-fix-vboxclient-error-vbglr3inituser-failed-verr_file_not_found-on-ubuntu.md

+---
+category: Systems Errors
+tags: [ubuntu, virtualbox, vboxclient, guest-additions, wayland, xorg]
+date: 2026-06-11
+status: Solved
+---

 # How to fix "VBoxClient: error: VbglR3InitUser failed: VERR_FILE_NOT_FOUND" on Ubuntu
+...
 📑 **Technical Write-up: My Experience Fixing VirtualBox and Ubuntu Clipboard Issues**

 📌 **The Problem:** The famous clipboard error: `VBoxClient: error: VbglR3InitUser failed: VERR_FILE_NOT_FOUND`.
 The Shared Clipboard between Ubuntu and my host computer was not working at all, and after updating, the graphical interface completely froze.